jesseck3013/logic-app-notes/notes/logic_app_pricing/README.md

 ## Consumption Plan

 There are three types of cost from a consumption plan:
-	- the number of actions that a logic app actually runs.
+	- the number of actions that a logic app actually runs
-	- the number of Api connection calls.
+	- the number of Api connection calls
 	- storage

 Please note that the price varies from different regions.

 ### Actions

-$0.000025 per Execution in West US.
+- $0.000025 per Execution in West US.

 Every time your logic apps run a built-in action, it generates a cost.